 JPEGclub.org develops new JPEG features and maintains the Independent JPEG Group's (IJG) software.

-The current version is release 9a of 19-Jan-2014.
-It is the first true source reference JPEG codec.
+The current version is release 9b of 17-Jan-2016.
+It is the only true source reference JPEG codec.

 New features and enhancements have been developed for the three major parts of the IJG library: the compression, the decompression, and the transcoding parts.
 These parts are represented by the three major tools of the IJG software: cjpeg (compress JPEG), djpeg (decompress JPEG), and jpegtran (transcode JPEG - lossless):